Tsitsipas sees off Sinner to reach Rome semis after match point drama

 The first set lasted nearly an hour and a half as both players shared the serve and Sinner landed a series of delicate drop shots which confounded Tsitsipas.

-However the Greek finally took the opening set after breaking Sinner to take the tie-break to 6-5 and from their his opponent didn't recover.
+However Tsitsipas finally took the opening set after breaking Sinner to take the tie-break to 6-5 and from there his opponent didn't recover.

-The fervent atmosphere was finally dampened when Tsitsipas broke Sinner in game three and world number 13 Sinner had no reply, losing his serve again to love in game seven.
+The fervent atmosphere was finally dampened when Tsitsipas broke serve in game three and world number 13 Sinner had no reply, losing his serve again to love in game seven.

-Sinner's fate seem sealed but at match point for Tsitsipas someone in the crowd appeared to collapse and play was stopped amid loud whistles directed at the umpire who wanted to continue.
+Sinner's fate seemed sealed but at the second match point for Tsitsipas someone in the crowd appeared to collapse and play was stopped amid loud whistles directed at the umpire who wanted to continue.

 What seemed like an age passed before the spectator was stretchered out of centre court and Tsitsipas could finally serve his match point, and a simple passing shot from Sinner's miscalculated drop shot sent him through.